sriRacha21/Rutgers-kun/README.md

 # Rutgers Esports Discord Bot
-This is the Bitbucket/Github Repository for the Rutgers Esports Discord Bot, whose rewrite done!
+This is the Bitbucket/Github Repository for the Rutgers Esports Discord Bot, whose rewrite is done!

 ### WHAT DO I DO?
 Rutgers Esports Discord bot is a bot specially made for Rutgers Esports Discord.
 It has the ability to: